-In their first two years at the academy, students study a broad and balanced range of subjects which cover the key areas of the National Curriculum.
+In their first three years at the academy, students study a broad and balanced range of subjects which cover the key areas of the National Curriculum.
 We pay particular attention to developing the core skills of literacy, numeracy and ICT since, without these, students are unable to access the rest of the curriculum.

 There is also an emphasis on the skills required for students to become effective learners, responsible citizens and confident individuals.
 We do this through our “Ebacc Excellence” based programme where students follow themes that relate learning to local, national and global contexts.
 This helps them develop an awareness of the importance of community cohesion in the 21st century.
 Year 7 students spend seven hours a week following this programme with the same teacher; by the time they move to year 8 they are taught in discreet subjects by full subject specialists.

-At Shoreham Academy we are teaching a knowledge lead curriculum that is based on the new National Curriculum and aims for “age expected” learning.
-Students will be assessed against Key Performance Indicators (KPIs) that have been mapped so that the vast majority of students are working at or exceeding age expected learning which will allow them to be successful at KS3 and beyond.
+At Shoreham Academy we teach a knowledge led curriculum that is based on the new National Curriculum and aims for “age expected” learning.
+Students will be assessed against Key Performance Indicators (KPIs).
+These have been mapped so that the vast majority of students are working at or exceeding age expected learning, allowing them to be successful at KS3 and beyond.

-As part of this change at KS3 parents will receive reports 3 times a year that show whether their child is “Secure” at age expected learning and which KPIs they haven’t met.
-This will be alongside information showing attitude towards learning, attendance and behaviour/rewards points.
-The 1st reports will go to parents in December.
+- As part of this change at KS3 parents will receive reports 3 times a year that show whether their child is “Secure” at age expected learning and which KPIs they haven’t met.
+This will be alongside information showing attitude towards learning, attendance and behaviour/rewards points and test percentage scores The 1st reports will go to parents in December.